strata-org/jverify/docs/guide/src/working_with_null.md

 # Working with null

 JVerify allows detecting all possible `NullReferenceException`s in your Java code.
-To make it easier to check this, JVerify requires that any reference variable which can be null, is annotated with `@Nullable`.
+To make it easier to check this, JVerify requires that any reference variable which can be null is annotated with `@Nullable`.
 Example:
 ```java
 class C {
   int x;